IgniteUI/indigo-design-docfx/en/components/rating.md

 | Label              | Text layer that can be changed or hidden if not needed                                                                                                                                                      |
 | Value              | Contains all the rating icons                                                                                                                         |

-In order to increase or decrese the number of rating icons, you should use the `Detach from Sybmol` option again over the `Value` symbol and then by duplicating or deleting any of the rating icons, that already exist, you will be able to achive the desired amount of icons.
+In order to increase or decrese the number of rating icons, you should use the `Detach from Symbol` option again over the `Value` symbol and then by duplicating or deleting any of the rating icons, that already exist, you will be able to achive the desired amount of icons.

 ## Using the Rating in Adobe XD